Back to all posts

 2) Proof that shows up like normal life

 B2B proof rarely needs fireworks.
 It needs specificity.
-A well-crafted B2B case study demonstrates real outcomes without requiring elaborate production
+A well-crafted B2B case study demonstrates real outcomes without requiring elaborate production.

 Practical proof looks like:

-3) A consistency your brain can survive
+3) A cadence your brain can survive

 Consistency beats intensity, especially when trust is the goal.
 Building a sustainable B2B content marketing strategy around LinkedIn requires balancing frequency with quality.